Shweta735/dynamic_element_creation/README.md

 # dynamic_element_creation

 This is a dynmaic element/form creation web application where you can provide the type , value and the attributes of the element and it will be created dynamically for you.
-You can change the attributes of the element also and see the changes in front of your eyes
+You can change the attributes of the element also and see the changes in front of your eyes.

+I have kept the front end quite simple.
+It does the basic job of taking input from the user and showing the output.
+For backend I have used express framework in nodejs and postgresql as the database

 ## Pull the docker image from docker hub